coffee2code/linkify-text/readme.txt

 == Hooks ==

-The plugin exposes six filters for hooking.
-Typically, the code to utilize these hooks would go inside your active theme's functions.php file.
-Bear in mind that all of the features controlled by these filters are configurable via the plugin's settings page.
+The plugin exposes a number of filters for hooking.
+Typically, code making use of filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Bear in mind that most of the features controlled by these filters are configurable via the plugin's settings page.
 These filters are likely only of interest to advanced users able to code.

 **c2c_linkify_text_filters (filter)**